 Light usage would be 2-3 hours a day.
 Moderate usage would be 4-6 hours a day, with possibly a couple of 8-hour stints in the chair over a given week, and heavy usage would be anything more than 6 hours a day.

-If you’d classify yourself as a “Light Daily Use” person, then get what you want.
+If you’d classify yourself as a “Light Daily Use” person, get what you want.
 Even if your favorite chair has a nylon base, that’s fine.
 It doesn’t hold up as well as a solid steel base, but it doesn’t have to.

 At a minimum, you’ll want a reinforced, heavy-duty nylon base, but steel is even better.